-The HBP-2X Beltpack supports two Partyline channels, with a separate keyset (set of controls) dedicated to the control of each channel:
+The HBP-2X Beltpack supports two Partyline Channels, with a separate keyset (set of controls) dedicated to the control of each Channel:

-- The left-hand keyset controls the first (top) channel displayed on screen. - The right-hand keyset controls the second (bottom) channel displayed on screen.
+- The left-hand keyset controls the first (top) Channel displayed on screen. - The right-hand keyset controls the second (bottom) Channel displayed on screen.

-For details of the standard on screen information for each channel, see Table 2-5 Main Station/Remote Station display icons and indicators.
+For details of the standard on screen information for each Channel, see Table 2-5 Main Station/Remote Station display icons and indicators.

-Note: For more information about:

-- Using the beltpack in Menu mode, see 10 Configuring and managing the HBP-2X Beltpack. - Changing (editing) the channel label (name), see 5.4.1 Editing the channel label.
+- Note: For more information about: - Using the beltpack in Menu mode, see 10 Configuring and managing the beltpack. - Changing (editing) the Channel label (name), see 5.4.1 Editing the Channel label.